Khrushchev thaw: Increase of private housing

-A shift away from collective housing
+Shift away from collective housing

 Khrushchev's policies showed an interest in rebuilding the home and the family after the devastation of World War II.
 Soviet rhetoric exemplified a shift in emphasis from heavy industry to the importance of consumer goods and housing.
 The Seven-Year Plan was launched in 1958 and promised to build 12 million city apartments and 7 million rural houses.
 Alongside the increased number of private apartments was the emergence of changing attitudes toward the family.
 The prior Soviet ideology disdained conceptions of the traditional family, especially under Stalin, who created the vision of a large, collective family under his paternal leadership.
-The new emphasis on private housing created hope that the Thaw-era private realm would provide an escape from the intensities of public life and the eye of the government.
+The new emphasis on private housing created hope that the thaw-era private realm would provide an escape from the intensities of public life and the eye of the government.
 Indeed, Khrushchev introduced the ideology that private life was valued and was ultimately a goal of social development.
 The new political rhetoric regarding the family reintroduced the concept of the nuclear family, and, in doing so, cemented the idea that the women were responsible for the domestic realm and running the home.

 Recognizing the necessity of rebuilding the family in the postwar years, Khrushchev enacted policies that attempted to reestablish a more conventional domestic realm, moving away from the policies of his predecessors, and most of these were aimed at women.
 Despite being an active part of the workforce, women's conditions were considered by the western, capitalist world to exemplify the "backwardness" of the Soviet Union.
 This concept goes back to traditional Marxism, which found the roots of woman's inherent backwardness in fact that she was confined to the home; Lenin spoke of woman as a "domestic slave" who would remain in confinement as long as housework remained an activity for individuals inside the home.
 The prior abolition of private homes and the individual kitchen attempted to move away from the domestic regime that imprisoned women.
 Instead, the government tried to implement public dining, socialized housework, and collective childcare.
 These programs that fulfilled the original tenets of Marxism were widely resisted by traditionally-minded women.